 At BOOST&Co, we’re all about helping companies to grow, and making an acquisition can be an effective way to achieve this.
 Times are tough amid the Covid-19 pandemic, but government initiatives such as the Coronavirus Business Interruption Loan Scheme (CBILS) can provide funding not only for recovery, but also for growth.

-Our partner, Growth Lending, is an accredited lender for CBILS, which closes for applications on 30 September, and our term loans are specifically designed to accelerate your company’s growth.
+We are an accredited lender for CBILS and our term loans are specifically designed to accelerate your company’s growth.
 So, how could you use this money to fund your expansion via mergers and acquisitions (M&A)?

 Combining with another business can make you the market leader or cement your existing strength.
 You may be able to reduce costs through economies of scale or by taking overlapping work out of the new business.
 Another benefit is that the two companies can sell their services to each other’s clients.